bneijt/ccbuild/README.md

 Hacking the code, possible start-up problems
 --------------------------------------------

+`ccbuild` development requires `ccbuild` to generate basic build files for `autotools`.
+For source releases this has been done using `bootstrap`.
+If you do not have a `ccbuild` release working yet, you can use

+    make -f Makefile.ccbuild src/ccbuild

+to build ccbuild using a generated Makefile.

+Another option is using `cmake` which is used in the [Travis-CI build](https://travis-ci.org/bneijt/ccbuild).

 * Flex scanner must be generated, use:

         rm src/SourceScanner/yylex.cc; make -f Makefile.human src/SourceScanner/yylex.cc